 - Front airbags: The front airbags are designed to reduce injuries if larger children or adults are riding in the front seats.
 Follow all warnings and instructions related to seating a child on the front passenger seat (if permitted in your market region).
 See Child Safety Seats.

-- Seat-mounted side airbags: A seat-mounted side airbag in the front seats helps protect the pelvis and the thorax region of the torso.
+- Seat-mounted side airbags: A seat-mounted side airbag in the front seats helps protect the pelvis and the thorax region of the torso; the seat-mounted far side airbag in the inside portion of the driver’s seat helps protect the head and torso.
 The seat-mounted side airbags on both the impacted and non-impacted side of the vehicle will inflate in the event of severe side impact or severe offset frontal impact.

 - Curtain airbags: Curtain airbags help protect the head.
 Curtain airbags on both the impacted and non-impacted side of the vehicle will inflate only if a severe side impact occurs, or if the vehicle rolls over.

 The status of the passenger front airbag displays in the top corner of the touchscreen:

 When a child is seated in the front passenger seat (even when the child is seated in a child restraint system or booster seat), you must disable the passenger front airbag to prevent it from injuring the child if a collision occurs.
 Touch Airbag Status Indicator)., and before driving, ensure the passenger airbag status on the top of the touchscreen indicates that the airbag is off (see

 After inflation, the airbags deflate to provide a gradual cushioning effect for the occupants and to ensure the driver’s forward vision is not obscured.

 If airbags have inflated, or if your vehicle has been in a collision, your vehicle requires servicing before it will power up.
 In addition, your airbags, seat belt pre-tensioners and any associated components must be checked, and if necessary, replaced.
 Contact Tesla Service immediately.